Frankenmuth: Michigan’s Little Bavaria Touristy, yes, but in a very German kind of way

 An organ concert greeted us as we entered St. Lorenz Church for our self-guided tour.
 Church lobby brochures provide direction for the tour.
-Use stain glass windows like pictures from a colorful story book to tell children Frankenmuth’s story.
+Use stained glass windows like pictures from a colorful storybook to tell children Frankenmuth’s story.
 The organist took time from his practice to explain some of the church’s history.
 Guided tours are also available.
-Monthly German worship services still occur.
+Monthly German Worship services still occur.

 Brewing beer has been a tradition in Frankenmuth since its 1845 beginnings.
 It continues with modern Michigan ranking fifth in the nation for the number of microbreweries.
 Lager Mill Beer Museum has over 300 craft beers.
 Frankenmuth’s Oktoberfest is the only German government sanctioned Oktoberfest outside of Germany.

 The 150-year-old Frankenmuth Brewery is the oldest brewery in Michigan.
 The kids can try the root beer brewed on-site.